8 Best Renters Insurance Companies in Washington of 2023

 However, there are risks:

-- Severe storms such as strong winds, hail, rain, and freezing rain.
+• Severe storms include strong winds, hail, rain, and freezing rain.

 Severe storms, strong winds, and hail are all covered by a basic policy, so you don’t need to purchase separate insurance on top of your policy for coverage.